North Alabama, Northeast Loop | DeKalb | Best Seasons: Fall | Spring | Summer

 Amenities: Parking, Restrooms, Handicap Access, Canoeing, Biking, Hiking, Camping, Fishing, Picnic Area, Boat Access, Food, Cabins/Lodge, Swimming

 13883 County Road 89

 From Interstate I-59, take Exit 218 and travel south on AL Highway 35 for 1.2 miles to US Highway 11.
 Turn left onto Highway 11 and head north for 1.2 miles to Highway 35/5th Street.
 Turn right onto Highway 35/5th Street, and drive south 2.3 miles to the DeSoto Parkway.
 Turn left onto the parkway and drive north 5.5 miles into the park.
 The Azalea Cascade Trail is just a bit farther along the parkway.

-DeKalb County Lake (Site #46, Northeast Loop) is a popular fishing spot that also serves as an excellent introduction to northern Alabama’s bird life.
-Check the open waters of the lake for wintering waterfowl or a family of resident Canada Geese with …
+The 120 acre DeKalb County Lake (Site #46, Northeast Loop) is a popular fishing spot that also serves as an excellent introduction to northern Alabama’s bird life.
+Check the open waters of the lake for wintering waterfowl, including any number of div …

 As you drive along the rim of this incredibly scenic canyon, listen in the open fields for Yellow-breasted Chats and Prairie Warblers.
 Farther down in the canyon, Yellow-throated Warblers and Red-eyed Vireos can be heard calling from below while Roug …